devteds/docker-on-aws-apprunner/README.md

 aws apprunner list-services
 ```

-Use the `ServiceUrl" from the above respose to hit the app on browser and verify.
+Use the `ServiceUrl` from the `aws apprunner list-services` response to hit the app on browser and verify.

 ## All done?
 Let's clean up